WHY THE 5th YEAR BOLER MBA?

 - Students with an accounting undergraduate degree needing to complete 150 university credit hours to sit for the CPA exam may begin the 5th Year MBA program in the summer and complete the program the following spring.

-- Students needing to complete only a few foundation courses may complete those courses in the summer and start the core of the program in the fall semester, typically completing the program the following summer.
+- Students needing to complete only a few Business Foundation courses may complete those courses in the summer and start the core of the program in the fall semester, typically completing the program the following summer.

-This program requires two in-depth study courses which will give students the opportunity to explore topics in business that are timely and may cross different functional areas of a business.
+This program requires two elective courses which will give students the opportunity to explore topics in business that are timely and may cross different functional areas of a business.
 These courses could provide an in-depth examination of innovation, creativity, advanced data analytics, entrepreneurship, sustainability or other topics.
+At least one of the two required elective courses must be a global course.
+The 5th Year Boler MBA program does offer an international trip/course between the fall and spring semesters that satisfies the global elective requirement.
+The cost of the trip is in addition to tuition and will vary depending on the destination.

 A Rigorous Learning Environment

-The core and capstone classes in this program are primarily taught with the case-method of teaching.
+The MBA Core and Capstone classes in this program are primarily taught with the case-method of teaching.
 This is a Socratic approach to teaching in which students learn through the application of concepts to business problems during structured class discussions of business cases.